Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Acquiring a piece of obsidian that needs to be cut and polished can be pretty stressful if you have never done it before.
-Luckily there are many ways you can both cut and polish obsidian at home.
+Acquiring a piece of obsidian that needs to be cut and polished can be stressful if you have never done it before.
+Luckily, you can cut and polish obsidian at home in many ways.
 Using a Dremel is the most versatile way of cutting and polishing your obsidian, as it can be used for both parts of the process.

 You can easily cut obsidian using a Dremel and diamond cutting wheel or a tile cutter with a diamond blade.
 Polishing obsidian can be done with a Dremel tool or using a tumbler.
 You can also polish your cut obsidian by hand using fine-grid sandpaper and a polishing cloth.